ArtyWatts/ArtyWatts/README.md

 - Other hobbies:

 <br><p> 🏐 Volleyball<p/>
-  I have been playing volleyball for 15 years now and play in the 3.
-Bundesliga, which is relatively high.
+  I have been playing volleyball for 15 years now and play in the Regionalliga, which is 1 League below the 3.Bundesliga.
 The sport starts to become professional at the 2.
 Bundesliga level in Germany.
   I also go to the gym frequently to stay fit, healthy and enhance my volleyball skills.

 <br><p> 🎹 Music</p>